 For security reasons, output may be sent to a UAlbany address only.

 In the “Report Options” section on the Exam Request Form, we provide a brief description for each of the available options.
 If this is the first time using our services, we suggest that you select to receive all the reports so that you may determine which ones best suit your needs.

-Blackboard is an online course management system.
-For more information visit the ITS page and click on Blackboard.
-For instructors who are using Blackboard, the Roster NETID report can facilitate the process of posting grades in Blackboard.
+Brightspace is an online course management system.
+For more information, see this overview from ITS.
+For instructors who are using Brightspace, the Roster NETID report can facilitate the process of posting grades in Brightspace.
 It provides a table of student NetIDs, names and grades in an Excel file, which is sent to you as an email attachment.

 Contact us and let us know what additional reports you need and we will email them to you.

 You can “fix” a problem with a question after the exam has been scored by submitting an Edit Request Form and selecting the “Modify Answer Key(s)” option.
 Submit this form with the modified answer key(s) for the exam.
 We will scan the new keys, adjust the student grades to reflect the changes and regenerate the reports requested.